atreyeem99/ORCA-keywords/README.md

 - `Free_End false` Use free-end NEB.
 - `Interpolation IDPP` Method to generate the images based on the reactant, product
 - `Tangent improved` improved (default)
+- `NPTS_Interpol 10` Number of abscissa in cubic polynomial